Essenceia/essenceia.github.io/content/thoughts/Broken_Doc/index.md

 showTableOfContents: false
 ---

-Picture this: you have just submitted your latest change, the tapeout countdown has reached 0 and started going negative, and stairing you in the face, smack in the middle of your floorplan is a massive issue.
+Picture this: you have just submitted your latest change, the tapeout countdown has reached 0 and started going negative, and staring you in the face, smack in the middle of your floorplan is a massive issue.
 {{< figure
-	src="feature.png"
+	src="layout_render.png"
 	caption="Austin we have a problem !"
 >}}

-If this was software you might be able to deploy a quick patch, maybe abort the deployment, hoping not too many machines where doing to melt down because of your stupidity.
+If this was software you might be able to deploy a quick patch, maybe abort the deployment, hoping not too many machines where going to melt down because of your stupidity.
 But this is cold hardware, and the shuttle run's policy is very clear: once the clock runs out you can shove your sobbing complaints down the `/dev/null` inbox.

 So here we are, staring at an analog ring oscillator missing power.